-Prepare, deploy, and manage CAM field teams conducting monitoring assessments.
-This may be managed by the Field Team Leader or CAM Coordinator.
-They should make sure to:

-- Assemble CAM teams to meet CAM field objectives and ensure that all teams have the necessary equipment and direction. - Ensure that team assignments are made daily or as appropriate. - Ensure teams understand the action levels, thresholds, and reporting processes. - Identify and ensure Field Team safety and logistical needs (e.g., Equipment, Transportation, Personal protective equipment, Communication options, Food/Water, etc.) are met daily. - Report on relevant weather data to Field Teams. - Conduct CAM tailgate safety meeting at the beginning of shifts (as appropriate)

-Review any special considerations that may exist for each team, such as site access (e.g., determine if legal access agreements have been signed; is there a need for specialized transportation; are there special safety considerations, communications, limitations, etc.)
+- This may involve assessing any previous collected air monitoring data, reviewing the latest information on weather, applicable models, or field reports. - □ Ensure that all elements of the CAMP have been completed and or updated as needed. - Prepare, deploy, and manage CAM field teams conducting monitoring assessments.
+This may be managed by the Field Team Leader or CAM Coordinator. - Assemble CAM teams to meet CAM field objectives and ensure that all teams have the necessary equipment and direction. - Ensure that team assignments are made daily or as appropriate. - Ensure teams understand the action levels, thresholds, and reporting processes. - Identify and ensure Field Team safety and logistical needs (e.g., Equipment, Transportation, Personal protective equipment, Communication options, Food/Water, etc.) are met daily. - Report on relevant weather data to Field Teams. - Conduct CAM tailgate safety meeting at the beginning of shifts (as appropriate): - Review any special considerations that may exist for each team, such as site access (e.g., determine if legal access agreements have been signed; is there a need for specialized transportation; are there special safety considerations, communications, limitations, etc.)

-4204 BEST PRACTICE: Conduct standardization training with CAM Field Team members on a periodic basis before sending teams into the field.
+BEST PRACTICE: Conduct standardization training with CAM Field Team members on a periodic basis before sending teams into the field.
 Ensure that teams use proper terminology and apply guidelines uniformly.

-Conduct debriefings with CAM team members (or a designated team member) and other CAM associated members of the EU at the end of shifts.
+• Conduct debriefings with CAM team members (or a designated team member)

+and other CAM associated members of the EU at the end of shifts.
 Debriefings may include the following topics: